gerardcobas/FrontendTest/README.md

 1. Fork this repository & cd into the directory
 2. Launch the web application, for example with: python -m SimpleHTTPServer 1337
 3. Open the browser with http://localhost:1337/ and start coding!

+## NOT REQUIRED, BUT IMPRESSIVE

+- Adding Unit Testing
+- Good use of libraries
+- Good use of pure Javascript language

 ## SCREENSHOTS